bellaj/thirsty_men_problem/README.md

 - Cups deposited in the same time are considered in sequentiel positions (it’s you who will define the order).
 - You will act with honesty :penguin:

 The question : **In this context, how would your guests behave**, if you know that they are smart and can cheat :smiling_imp: (but cannot kill each other :skull:).
-Would there be a good compromise?
+Would there be a good compromise avoiding a deadlock?

 ## If you have questions